GreatDevelopers/gd_workshops/frappe_pagebuilder/Frappe_pagebuilder.md

 - You can add more sections to your page by adding more rows in the Page Building Blocks table.
 The framework comes with a great set of Web Templates for you to create all sorts of pages.

+- Click on `Add Row` and select ` Section with Image`.

   ![Web-Page-with-another-section](./images/web-page-sectionwithimage.png)

+- After entering `Title` and `Subtitle`, click on `Attach`

   ![Web Page with another section - Preview](./images/sec_img_1.png)

+- click on `link` paste the image url and press submit and after save you can see on website.

   ![Web-Page-with-another-section2](./images/sec_img_2.png)

-  click on `link` pase the image url and press submit and after save you can see on website
+- Here is the preview:

   ![Web Page with another section - Preview](./images/another_section_preview.png)